 Amazon Student, also known as Prime Student, is Amazon’s the college version of Amazon Prime.

-It costs $49 a year after a six-month free trial and has all the core benefits that Amazon Prime offers like two-day shipped, unlimited video and music streaming, and access to Twitch Prime for video games and Prime Reading.
+It costs $59 a year after a six-month free trial to join Prime Student and has all the core benefits that Amazon Prime offers.

-Any college student with a valid .edu email address will get all the Prime Benefits for only $49 a year for four years or until graduation, whichever event occurs first.
+Any college student with a valid .edu email address will get all the benefits for only $59 a year.
+Perks last for four years or until graduation, whichever event occurs first.

-There is are two caveats to receiving all the Prime benefits once the trial period ends.
-Amazon Student plans cannot share their Prime membership benefits with others.
+There is are two caveats to receiving all the Amazon Prime benefits once the trial period ends.
+Amazon Prime Student plans cannot share their Prime membership benefits with others.

-Another Prime benefit excluded from Amazon Student is the Amazon Mom benefits that include 20% off diaper subscriptions and 15% off baby registry items.
+Another Amazon Prime benefit excluded from Amazon Prime Student is the Amazon Mom benefits.
+These perks include 20% off diaper subscriptions and 15% off baby registry items.

 This is another benefit that only a select few college students will use as most student wait until after college to start a family.
 But, it could be valuable to working students that are returning to attend graduate school as one example.